Frequently Asked Questions

 Each school may register up to two teams.
 While a school can register up to two teams, the teams cannot participate in the same Regional LawMeet.

 As a law student, how can I participate?

-Participating teams are generally selected by a faculty sponsor at each law school.
-How a faculty sponsor selects team members varies from school to school.
-If you would like to know who the faculty sponsor is at your school or if you would like to register a team, please email us at firstname.lastname@example.org.
+Participating teams are generally selected by a faculty advisor at each law school.
+How a faculty advisor selects team members varies from school to school.
+If you would like to know who the faculty advisor is at your school or if you would like to register a team, please email us at firstname.lastname@example.org.
 While some schools select teams through a faculty sponsor, other schools select teams through student organizations.
-Similar to Moot Court Boards, many schools are creating Transactional LawMeets® Boards to facilitate practical learning experiences for students interested in a transactional practice.
+Similar to Moot Court Boards, many schools are creating Transactional LawMeets Boards to facilitate practical learning experiences for students interested in a transactional practice.
 To learn more email us at email@example.com.